Assessing imbalance in signed brain networks: Testing the similarity of any two series

 Let us start by considering the homogeneous benchmark defined by the finite scheme\footnote{A mathematical construction consisting of the list of elementary events and the associated probabilities.}

 which, in turn, induces the finite scheme

 satisfying the relationships

-Let us, now, notice that $S_{ij}$ is a sum of i.i.d.
+Let us, now, notice that $S_{ij}$ is a sum of independent and identically distributed (i.i.d.)
 Bernoulli random variables\footnote{The finite scheme obeyed by $C_{ijt}-D_{ijt}$ is the same finite scheme obeyed by $b_{it}b_{jt}$.}, the outcomes of each elementary event being, in fact, $-1$ and $+1$ instead of $0$ and $+1$.
 Such a consideration allows us to find the probability distribution obeyed by $S_{ij}$ quite straightforwardly, by starting from the one describing $C_{ij}$ alone, i.e.

-let us, in fact, consider the change of variable $k\equiv(T+s)/2$, leading to the binomial
+let us, in fact, consider the change of variable $k=(T+s)/2$, leading to the binomial

 that ranges from $-T$ to $T$.
 Let us, now, convince ourselves that this transformation is indeed the correct one, by providing some explicit examples: if nodes $i$ and $j$ establish $k=0$ concordant motifs, they establish $T$ discordant motifs and the signature reads $s=-T$; if nodes $i$ and $j$ establish $k=T/2$ concordant motifs, they establish the same number of discordant motifs and the signature reads $s=0$; if nodes $i$ and $j$ establish $k=T$ concordant motifs, they establish zero discordant motifs and the signature reads $s=T$.
 In other words, the aforementioned change of variable transforms a discrete distribution whose support extends from $0$ to $T$ into a discrete distribution whose support extends from $-T$ to $T$: more intuitively, we have moved from considering sequences of $0$s and $+1$s to considering sequences of $-1$s and $+1$s, where each $+1$ can be identified with a concordant motif and each $-1$ can be identified with a discordant motif.